hvlforde/globalgamejam_hvl/README.md

 =========================

 ## How to use
-To compile:  bundle exec jekyll serve
+To compile:  bundle exec jekyll serve --baseurl=''
 (Do this the first time:  bundle install)